xkcdjerry/markdown-pages/explainxkcd-2812-talk-calcuations.md

 Which [works out to](https://www.wolframalpha.com/input?i=1%2F2*%28617.5km%2Fs%29%5E2*70%25%2F%280.4MJ%2Fkg%29) $E_{launch}=3.34 \times 10^5 E_{stored}$ for $\eta=70\%$ and $v_escape=617.5 km/s$.

-That'll give a total efficiency of $\sim 3 \times 10^{-6}$, which is *much* better than the power lines. ~~Sounds like Randall's suggestion wasn't so far fetched, I'll try and run the calculations for Phobos some time soon.~~
+That'll give a total efficiency of $\sim 3 \times 10^{-6}$, which is *much* better than the power lines and even saves you some extra money compared to putting it on Earth!
+(66 bucks a year compared to 58)

+...though I'm not optimistic about the payback period.